Reoberg/dubber-challenge/README.md

 - Started with adding goals in comment section.
 Created FastAPI app.
 - Added the generate numbers endpoint.
 - Added future possible scenarios as comments in app.py
+- Run the backend with uvicorn app:app --reload and test the endpoint over http://127.0.0.1:8000/docs

 ## STEP 3: FRONTEND